 Nearly every woman will experience some type of vaginal infections during her lifetime.
 Here are some steps you can take to protect and maintain your vaginal health.

 • Know what is normal.
 Menstruation and vaginal discharge are normal.
 Pay attention to changes.

 • Know the signs.
 Any itching, unusual odor or change in vaginal discharge can be a sign of infection.

 • Act promptly.
 Most doctors check for vaginal infections only if you tell them about your symptoms.
 There is a quick, simple and painless test to determine if there’s an infection, what it is, and how to treat it.

 • Don’t self-diagnose or self-medicate.
 Unless you have recently been diagnosed with a yeast infection and are now experiencing the exact same symptoms, don’t use over-the-counter medication.
-Several common and potentially senous vaginal infections have similar symptoms, and require prescription treatment.
+Several common and potentially serious vaginal infections have similar symptoms and require prescription treatment.

 • Use good hygiene.
 Keep the vaginal area clean by washing daily with mild soap; rinse and dry well.
 Always wipe from front to back to avoid spreading bacteria from the rectum.
 Many infection-causing organisms thrive on moisture, so wear cotton undergarments, avoid tight clothing in hot weather and remove wet clothing promptly.

 • Don’t rely on Pap smears to identify vaginal infections.
 Pap smears are designed to detect precancer and cancer of the cervix, not a vaginal infection.